 Employee Misconduct, Discipline, and Termination: Five FAQs for Employers

 Employee discipline to address misconduct or poor performance can raise significant legal and operational questions for employers, particularly when termination is involved.
-While appropriate disciplinary policies can vary based on the needs of an employer, such policies should always be applied in a consistent and objective manner.
+While appropriate disciplinary polices can vary based on the needs of an employer, such policies should always be applied in a consistent and objective manner.
 Employment and Labor Law attorney Daniel Aquino addresses five common issues that arise for employers when administering disciplinary action.